Lesterpaintstheworld/terminal-velocity/mathweb/flask/demande.md

    - Analyze the existing character profiles of Isabella Torres, Sarah Chen, and Marcus Reynolds to create a detailed outline of their interactions, highlighting key conflicts and resolutions that drive the narrative forward.

 2. **Source Files**
-   - Analyze the following specific files:
+   - Analyze the file `demande.md`, specifically the sections on:
-     - `demande.md`: Focus on the sections detailing the character motivations, relationships, and conflicts.
-     - `specification_agent_configuration.md`: Review the responsibilities and output standards for character development.
-   - Relevant sections include:
-     - Character motivations and internal conflicts.
-     - Inter-character dynamics and relationships.
+     - The role and objectives of Cipher
+     - Key interactions with other characters (e.g., Nova, Pulse, Marcus Reynolds)
+     - The economic framework details related to the UBC system

 3. **Target Changes**
-   - Modify the `demande.md` file to include a new section titled "Character Interactions Outline" that details:
+   - Modify the `demande.md` file to include:
-     - Key interactions between Isabella, Sarah, and Marcus.
+     - A comprehensive backstory for Cipher that outlines his motivations and economic principles
-     - Specific dialogues or scenarios that illustrate their conflicts and resolutions.
+     - Specific scenes and dialogues that highlight his interactions with other characters and the resulting tensions
-   - Expected changes will enhance the narrative depth and coherence of character relationships.
+     - Integration of his ideas into the broader narrative context
 - **Impact on System State**: Enhances narrative depth and character complexity, ensuring alignment with the overarching themes of innovation and stability.
 - **Files to Modify**:
   - `demande.md`: Add a detailed section on Isabella Torres' character profile, including her motivations, key relationships, and the challenges she faces.